CleasbyCode/Tweetable-JPG-PowerShell-Polyglot/README.md

 $ pwsh jpws_85681.jpg
 ```
 For Windows, after downloading the image from X/Twitter, you will need to rename the .jpg extension to .ps1.
 Also, depending on the Windows/PowerShell execution policy,
-You will probably need to unblock the file before you can run the embedded script.
+you will probably need to unblock the file before you can run the embedded script.

 ```console
 G:\demo> ren jpws_85681.jpg jpws_85681.ps1